BillTheBest/m2x-groovy/README.md

 Because [Groovy](http://groovy.codehaus.org) scripts can call Java code freely, these [Groovy script examples](https://github.com/attm2x/m2x-groovy/tree/master/src/main/groovy/com/att/m2x/client/examples) rely on the [M2X Java client library](https://github.com/attm2x/m2x-java).
 As a result, this repository only contains Groovy examples that connect to M2X using the Java client library.

-There are two ways to run the examples: if you are using [IntelliJ IDEA](http://www.jetbrains.com/idea/), you can launch the script right in the IDE; otherwise, you can run the examples in the command line.
-In either case, [Maven](http://maven.apache.org/) must also be installed.
-We will explain how to run the examples in both ways below.
+To run the scripts, Groovy and JDK(Java Development Kit) must be installed on your system.
+Please refer to the documentation of [Groovy](http://groovy.codehaus.org/Installing+Groovy) and [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) for details on this.

+There are two ways to run the examples:

+1) The examples are developeed [IntelliJ IDEA](http://www.jetbrains.com/idea/), a full-featured Java/Groovy IDE.
+If you also use IntelliJ IDEA, you can launch the scripts right in the IDE.
+The steps for running those scripts in IntelliJ IDEA are listed below.

+2) If you use other editors, you can run the examples in the command line environment.
+The steps in this case are also listed below.

+In addition, [Maven](http://maven.apache.org/) must be installed.
+Maven is a Java project and dependency management tool.
+While Groovy scripts can run outside of the Maven environment, the Java client library is organized using Maven.
+We will use Maven to fetch dependencies for the Groovy scripts.
+To install Maven, please refer to the official [documentation](http://maven.apache.org/download.cgi#Installation).

 For more detail on using the M2X Java client library, please refer to its [README file](https://github.com/attm2x/m2x-java/blob/master/README.md).